LostHopes/losthopes.github.io/content/posts/tech/Linux experience.md

 # Difference between kernels

+There are dozens of custom kernels available to the users.
+Among the popular are:
+- stable: default kernel for linux distributions
+- hardened: some patches for security
+- longterm: used mostly for production machines
+- realtime: deterministic scheduling (means all processes executed just in time)
+- zen: overoptimized kernel with low-latency, mostly used for desktops and gaming

 # Conclusion

 Despite of WSL and development ecosystem, Windows has more restrictions and [doesn't treat you like a user](https://youtu.be/_fdcrTf0_M4).